vzahanych/view-guard-meta/infra/local/README.EDGE.md

 - **OpenVINO**: AI service uses OpenVINO for inference (CPU mode in Docker).
 - **Model Download**: Models are automatically downloaded on first start for testing.
 In production, models are downloaded from a remote VM, not locally.
 - **Model Persistence**: Models are stored in the `ai-models` Docker volume and persist across container restarts.
+- **PoC Architecture**: For PoC, no SaaS components are needed.
+Edge Appliance communicates directly with User VM API (Docker Compose service) and uses MinIO for remote storage.

 ## Troubleshooting